taivox/blog/README.md

 Our implementation extends beyond Docker Hub to include proxies for other critical container registries such as Quay.io, GitHub Container Registry (ghcr.io).
 This comprehensive approach ensures protection against rate limits and service disruptions.

-### Kubernetes Manifest Updates
+### Helm chart updates

-We updated Helm charts and Kubernetes manifests to reference container images through our established proxies:
+We updated Helm charts to reference container images through our established proxies:

 **AWS ECR reference format:**